-The Council owned Property, plant and equipment assets with a total net book value of over £650m at March 2010.
-These included over 12,000 Council dwellings, and 887 hectares of Parks and Open Spaces.
+The Council owned Property, plant and equipment assets with a total net book value of £469m at March 2011.
+The significant reduction in value during 2010/11 is due to a change in the valuation method for Council Dwellings.
+Council assets included over 12,000 Council dwellings, and 887 hectares of Parks and Open Spaces.
 The Council also owns a large number of commercial properties and agricultural land used to generate income.